csci344/spring2025/pages/_assignments/tutorial09.md

 ## What to Turn In
 To submit Tutorial 9, you can either:
-1. Commit and sync your code to GitHub using git and paste a link to your repo.
+* Commit and sync your code to GitHub using git and paste a link to your repo.
+* If you worked with a partner, list your partner as a comment.
+* If you did the extra credit, tell me so that I can look for it.

 You do not need to link this exercise to your home page, because GitHub Pages doesn't know how to run a Flask application.
 We will need a more complicated server architecture for that.

-If you worked with a partner, list your partner as a comment.
-If you did the extra credit, tell me so that I can look for it.